-A City that has a flourishing economy, where our community and local businesses thrive, and we maintain and enhance our reputation as one of Melbourne's cultural and creative hubs.
+A city that has a flourishing economy, where our community and local business thrive and we maintain and enhance our reputation as one of Melbourne's cultural and creative hubs.
 The importance of action in this area is emphasised by Council declaring an Economic Emergency in 2020.